hiker/PSyclone/doc/developers.rst

 vocabulary and ammount of metadata is specific to the dynamo0.1 API.

 Specifically, the type of meta_args is "arg_type", *iterates_over* has
-the name "cells", and the single datum passed into the Kernel from the Algorithm layer has the following list of metadata describing it "gh_rw,v3,fe,.true.,.false.,.true.".
+the name "cells", and the single field passed into the Kernel from the Algorithm layer has the following list of metadata describing it "gh_rw,v3,fe,.true.,.false.,.true.".